 This course is a continuation of CPCA 135 PC DOS.
 System considerations, batch files, screen and printer handling and memory management will be among the advanced DOS features covered.
 Extensive projects will be required so that the student will have practical, hands-on experience in the most popular microcomputer operating system.
-3 hrs. lecture, lab/wk. for 6 wks.
+1 hr. lecture/wk.

-CPCA 138 WINDOWS FOR MICROS (1CR)
+WINDOWS FOR MICROS (1CR)